-The preteen and teen years are filled with many changes.
-Normal teen development is made up of not only biological and physical changes, but also social, emotional, and intellectual changes.
-A teen is experiencing many changes in:
+The pre-teen and teen years are filled with many changes.
+Normal teen development includes biological and physical changes.
+But it also includes social, emotional, and intellectual changes.
+Teens are experiencing many changes in:

 - How they exist in the larger society.

-Teens have many developmental tasks to accomplish as they work to figure out who they are, far more than those of infancy and early childhood.
-According to The Teen Years Explained: A Guide to Healthy Adolescent Development, one way teens figure out their self-concept and their self-esteem is through these five developmental tasks.
+Teens have many developmental "tasks" to do as they work to figure out who they are.
+Teens have far more of these tasks than infants and young children.
+According to The teen years explained, teens develop their self-concept and self-esteem by doing five developmental tasks.
+Those tasks are to:

 - Achieve mastery or a sense of competence.